xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 access.ini : it sets access to the server by configuring and enabling database, tcp connection, external scripting and alike
 configuration.ini : it sets the installation in terms of gates, entries and spaces
 gateserver.ini : it contains all settings of the server itself
-measurement.ini : it contains the definitions of all emasureemnts the server needs to precomputer and provide apart form the real time data
+measurement.ini : it contains the definitions of all measurements the server needs to precompute and provide.

 **1.4 COMMAND LINE OPTIONS:**